Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: A Common Language for Mechanistic Interpretability

 The behavior of an AI model is simply the function from inputs to outputs that the model implements.
-Behavior is trivial to characterize in causal terms; any input--output behavior can be represented by a two-variable causal model with an input variable that causes an output variable.
+Behavior is trivial to characterize in causal terms; any input--output behavior can be represented by a model with input variables directly connected to output variables.